Stock futures trade mixed ahead of GDP, jobless reports

 U.S. equity futures are mixed ahead of trading session that will include major economic reports.

-Dow futures are pointing higher, while the Nasdaq is indicating a lower open.
+Dow futures are pointing to a small gain, while the Nasdaq is idown almost 1%.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE